HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 (Above is an image of the test.)

 I also tested this method with the servo.I did have some trouble using the adapted piano tutorial code with the servo.
-The servo just kept repeating the cycle.
+The servo just kept repeating the servo cycle.
 After some assistance, I was able to simplify my code and resolve the problem.

 ![Image](tscode7.PNG)
 (This is one version of code that was unsuccessful.)